 The strongmen of old didn’t have barbells or anything fancy like that.
 The invention of barbells and dumbbells came about as the result of the emergence of Victorian physical culture and the rising American and British middle class which marked the beginning of the Golden Era of Bodybuilding (or Iron Men) where people were fascinated by muscular people on display and amazing spectacular feasts which lasted from 1880s to about 1950s.

-Instead, for written knowledge, we must look to the old texts from the Golden Age of Iron Men as well as areas of the world which modern body-building haven’t penetrated such as the former Soviet blocs, India and China.
-One does not even have to look to other cultures as the old methods are still preserved within our penal system.
-Also, when our troops are deployed oversea, personnels have to make do with what was available lying around the base.
+Instead, for written knowledge, we must look to the old texts from the Golden Age of Iron Men as well as areas of the world which modern bodybuilding haven’t penetrated such as the former Soviet blocs, India, and China.
+One does not even have to look to other cultures as the old methods are still strongly utilized within our penal system.
+Also, when our troops are deployed oversea, personnel have to make do with what was available lying around the base.

-Of course, there are varying elements preserved in combat-training, military-training, Pilates, yoga, martial arts, gymnastics and dance but those are merely partials of the total sum.
+Of course, there are varying elements found in combat training, military training, Pilates, yoga, martial arts, gymnastics, and dance but those are merely partials of the total sum.

 It is highly recommended to learn the art of body-weight training as knowledge can be taken anywhere in the world.
-We are not talking about just the lunges, push-ups, crunches, squats, calf-raises or the sit-ups; and definitely not the flutter-kick or the crunch.
-Seriously, just read some of the stuff from Earle E. Liederman, George Hackenschmidt, George F. Jowett, Eugen Sandow, Bruce Lee, Arthur Saxon and many more; they all use body-weights.
-There is much more advanced techniques than just the basic.
+We are not talking about just the lunges, push-ups, crunches, squats, calf-raises or the sit-ups; and definitely not the flutter kick or the crunch.
+Seriously, just read some of the stuff from Earle E. Liederman, George Hackenschmidt, George F. Jowett, Eugen Sandow, Bruce Lee, Arthur Saxon and many more; they all use body weights.
+There are much more advanced techniques than just the basic.